missionpinball/mpf-docs/README.md

 <img align="right" height="146" src="_static/images/mpf-logo-200.png"/>

 This repo is the documentation for the Mission Pinball Framework.
-This is new with MPF 0.30.
-Prior versions of the documentation were managed within the WordPress that runs MissionPinball.com.

 Since this is new with MPF 0.30, we have to convert all the docs from HTML to ReStructured Text format.
 We used an automated tool to do that